top of page

 Core VIP Team Design Features

-• VIP Teams have dedicated learning, meeting, and research spaces (as needed).
+• Dedicated Spaces: Teams have access to specific learning, meeting, and research spaces as needed.

-• Students receive academic credit for each semester of VIP involvement.
+• Academic Credit: Students earn academic credit each semester they participate in a VIP Team.

-• Belonging: being a part of a research group and feeling membership therein.
+• Belonging: Students feel a sense of membership by being part of a research group.

-• Professional Development: students learn new skills inside and outside their academic discipline.
-Additionally, students develop broader professional competencies such as communication skills, collaboration, problem-solving, leadership, and resilience.
+• Professional Development: Students acquire new skills within and beyond their academic discipline, including communication, collaboration, problem-solving, leadership, and resilience.

-Why should Campus Partners be Interested in VIP?
+Why Campus Partners Should be Interested in a VIP Team

-• Provides beneficial educational and broader impacts for grant proposals.
+• Grant Proposal Benefits: The program provides educational and broader impacts that benefit grant proposals.

-• Adds a new dimension to scholarly/research exploration.
+• Research Exploration: It adds a new dimension to scholarly and research exploration.

 CATALYZING THE CREATION OF A VIP TEAM